Insulation Layer

 Besides external moisture, one needs to manage internal generated moisture: sweat and perspiration.
 As a result, down is typically not ideal when engaged in high energy activities because moisture tends to accumulate in the down, and the shell which contains the down tends to have low air permeability.
 This suggestions that down is best suited to static “activities”, such as sitting or standing.

-Montbell is my recommended supplier of down garments due to their wide range of features and fill amounts at competitive prices.
+Montbell has been my recommended supplier of down garments due to their wide range of features and fill amounts at competitive prices.
 The Montbell Inner Down Jacket (now called the Superior Down) followed by the Ex Light and Plasma ignited the market for ultralight down garments.
-If you want something perfect for you, check out Goosefeet Gear because they will customize a garment to your exact specifications using the finest materials.
-If you don’t want to special order, check out Cumulus Equipment.
-For an easy to find, off the rack options, I often recommend the Mountain Hardware Ghost Whisper.
-For people on a tight budget I recommend Uniqlo ultralight down garments.
+I have recently been impressed by products come from Cumulus Equipment though don’t own any personally.
+If you want something perfect for you, check out Goosefeet Gear and Timmermade that will make a customize a garment to your exact specifications using excellent quality materials.
+I often recommend the Mountain Hardware Ghost Whisper as an easy to find light down jacket.
+For people on a tight budget I recommend Uniqlo, Costco, or Decathlon ultralight down garments.

 For a good list check out ultralight dandy’s down jacket guide.
-I do wish he would use real measurements of iclo rather than estimating “warmth” from his equation (I believe montbell would end up scoring higher if he did), but it’s still quite useful and arguably the best data that can be easily found.
-There is some good information on theultralighthiker everything you ever needed to know about down jackets.
+I do wish he would use real measurements of iclo rather than estimating “warmth” from his equation, but it’s still quite useful and arguably the best data that can be easily found.
 The lists maintained by Adventure Alan, greenbelly, and switchback travel seem pretty good summaries of decent options.

 Synthetic High Loft Insulation

 In most cases I would recommend using down insulation over synthetic high loft garments.
 High loft synthetic insulation used to have two advantages over down which are largely gone: the cost gap has been shrunk due to improve market efficiencies for down and water resistance is less of a worry thanks to hydrophilic treatments for down.
 There are two applications that synthetic high loft insulation I believe still has a place.
 The first is when you are regularly transitioning between high and low activity levels in wet conditions.
 The second is when engaged in aerobic activities (aka heavy work) in conditions which are too cold for a base layer with a shell.
 BackpackingLight wrote a good but now somewhat dated Market Summary of Synthetic Insulated Jackets (2018).
 The other reason some people will choice synthetic insulation is because they are vegans or are concerned that the ducks or geese are not treated humanely.
 There are a few companies that use down which is harvested from nests or other means which avoid plucking the animals.
 Many companies are using down from animals that were killed for their meat… the down would have been wasted if not collected.
-Today, I think the Patagonia Micro Puff Hoody is the best option but it’s pricy.
+Today, I think the Patagonia Micro Puff Hoody and the EE Torrid are two of the best options.

 The Belay Garments for Activity Transitions